 Situated at the northern tip of Goa, the Tiracol Fort is almost 42 km from Panaji.
 The name Tiracol is derived from the Marathi word ‘tir khol’ which means the vertical river corners.
-It was built in the 17th century by Maharaj Khem Sawant Bhonsle on a hillock beside the bank of Tiracol River, from where you can get a spectacular view of Arabian Sea.
-The fort was featured with a barrack, a chapel and 12 guns.
-Presently the fort is almost in ruins, and is being used as a hotel, Fort Tiracol Heritage Resort.
-There is a church but is not available to the public expect on the occasion of annual feast in the month of May.
+It was built in the 17th century by Maharaj Khem Sawant Bhonsle on a hillock beside the bank of Tiracol River, from where you can get a spectacular view of the Arabian Sea.
+The fort was featured a barrack, a chapel and 12 guns.
+Presently the fort is almost in ruins and is being used as a hotel, Fort Tiracol Heritage Resort.
+There is a church but is not available to the public except on the occasion of the annual feast in the month of May.

 About Fort Tiracol

-The hotel which was previously a historical fort offers a suitable destination for the tourists who want to spend time beside the spectacular Arabian Sea.
+The hotel which was previously a historical fort offers a suitable destination for tourists who want to spend time beside the spectacular Arabian Sea.
 This is the most interesting fact about the fort that you are given to stay in an ancient place of the 17th century.
-With the glance of the charming Tiracol river and an experience to stay in a place which was once an armed fortress your trip would be fulfilling.
+With the glance of the charming Tiracol river and the experience to stay in a place that was once an armed fortress, your trip would be fulfilling.
 The old fort has been rebuilt into a new heritage resort where visitors are always welcome to gain a new experience.
 The resort avails all sorts of facilities that the present tourists want.
 There are private balconies in the hotel from where you can enjoy the splendid view of the surrounding seascapes.

 The nearest air hub is the Dabolim International Airport located at a distance of 80 km from the spot and the closest railhead is Thivim railway station at a distance of 45 km.
 Taxis and cabs are available form both the airport and rail station that transfers tourist to their destination.
-Either you can go directly to the fort or reach the Querim Beach from any of the ports.
+Either you can go directly to the fort or reach Querim Beach from any of the ports.
 There are ferry services available from the beach to the fort.
 There is also a bus station at a distance of 35 km, Mapusa Bus stand.
 Ferry services from Querim beach to the fort across the Tircol River are available on daily basis from 6:30 in the morning till 9:30 in the evening.
-The Fort Tiracol hotel offers pick- up service from any point of Goa if you want.
+The Fort Tiracol hotel offers to pick- up service from any point in Goa if you want.